-- Fewer people saying that they feel socially isolated in their local communities. - More people receiving personal budgets for their care, to give them choice and control over their lives. - More people helped to self-manage their own care at home or through local community hubs. - Fewer hospital admissions and lower death rates from heart disease, stroke and cancer, with the biggest improvements in the most deprived areas of the county. - Improved employment opportunities, including in rural areas and particularly for young people and those people who often face most barriers in the labour market (for example, people with mental health issues, people with autism and people with disabilities). - A higher proportion of young people taking up apprenticeships in North Yorkshire. - Fewer people living in poor quality or inappropriate housing, or living in fuel poverty. - More people with autism will have access to a diagnostic pathway to support and help improve their health, wellbeing and independence
+- Fewer people saying that they feel socially isolated in their local communities. - More people receiving personal budgets for their care, to give them choice and control over their lives. - More people helped to self-manage their own care at home or through local community hubs. - Fewer hospital admissions and lower premature death rates from heart disease, stroke and cancer, with the biggest improvements in the most deprived areas of the county. - Improved employment opportunities, including rural areas and particularly for young people and those people who often face most barriers in the labour market - for example people with mental health issues, people with autism and people with disabilities. - A higher proportion of young people taking up apprenticeships in North Yorkshire. - Fewer people living in poor quality or inappropriate housing, or living in fuel poverty. - More people with autism will have access to a diagnostic pathway to support and help improve their health, wellbeing and independence. - A greater range of options for accessing exercise and fitness services.

-Theme 4 - Age well
+Age well

-People can make choices to self-manage their care to help them stay independent for longer

-Carers are supported to live their own life

-All Individuals, their carer's and families experience good end of life care

-- North Yorkshire people are living longer these days - more than a year longer, on average, than ten years ago.
-That means more active older people in good health, but also more people (especially the very old) living with ongoing conditions such as arthritis, dementia, heart problems or osteoporosis. - We expect there to be a third more people aged 85 plus by 2021 compared to 2011. - The number of families caring for loved ones continues to rise, with the sharpest rises amongst those providing the highest levels of care.
-The number of carers over 65 is increasing above any other age group - Care and support for older people takes up the greatest share of resources in the NHS and social care.
-So it's important to get this right - and if we make services work well together for older people, we can be confident that they can work well together for everyone else, too. - People can feel in control of their lives and are able to, make decisions and choices for themselves and be valued as part of a community. - Providing people with a choice about how to spend the end of their lives increases their wellbeing (and that of their loved ones) when the time comes.
+North Yorkshire people are living longer these days - more than a year longer, on average, than ten years ago.
+That means more active older people in good health, but also more people (especially the very old) living with on-going conditions such as arthritis, dementia, heart problems or osteoporosis.

+We expect there to be a third more people aged 85 plus by 2021 compared to 2011.

+The number of families caring for loved ones continues to rise, with the sharpest rises amongst those providing the highest levels of care.
+The number of carers over 65 is increasing above any other age group

+Care and support for older people takes up the greatest share of resources in the NHS and social care.
+So it's important to get this right - and if we make services work well together for older people, we can be confident that they can work well together for everyone else, too.

-By 2018 you can expect to see:
+People can feel in control of their lives and are able to make decisions and choices for themselves and be valued as part of a community.

+"Helping people to remain in their own home but provide support that is tailored to them."

+"Being able to remain active into old age and not becoming isolated."

-- More health and social care staff working together across local GP surgeries and primary health care centres to support older people in the local community. - New community hubs offering advice, access and care to people receiving services and those who care for them. - More carers feeling that they can have a life outside caring. - Improved the way people can choose, buy and fit equipment and Telecare so that they can stay independent for longer. - We will have in place a range of options that help people to keep their independence for longer.
-For example, intermediate care and reablement services. - Fewer older people entering nursing or residential homes for long term care. - More Extra Care housing available to people across North Yorkshire. - More people receiving support for themselves and their families at the end of life, with more people dying at home or in the place that they choose.
+- More health and social care staff working together across local GP surgeries and primary health care centres to support older people in the local community. - New community hubs offering advice, access and care to people receiving services and those who care for them. - More carers feeling that they can have a life outside caring. - Improvements in the way people can choose, buy and fit equipment and Telecare so that they can stay independent for longer. - A range of options in place that help people to keep their independence for longer.
+For example, intermediate care and reablement services. - Fewer older people entering nursing or residential homes for long term care. - More Extra Care housing available to people across North Yorkshire. - A greater range of support options for people in their last years of life.